UK CBAM: The UK's Carbon Import Levy

 Which sectors will UK CBAM apply to?

-The UK CBAM is designed to tackle the most carbon-intensive industrial goods imported to the UK, putting a price of the most carbon price on products in the aluminum, cement, ceramics, fertiliser, glass, hydrogen, iron and steel sectors.
+The UK CBAM is designed to tackle the most carbon-intensive industrial goods imported to the UK, putting a carbon price on products in the aluminum, cement, fertiliser, hydrogen, iron and steel sectors.

 Legislative process of CBAM UK